chickenCabbage/PRUN/README.txt

 =====================================

-Built and maintained by Alon Shiboleth (ChickenCabbage) and Idan Lerman (BakaNeko) Prague Race by the awsome Petra Nordlund (Leppu) http://praguerace.com/ website by Hiveworks
+Built and maintained by Alon Shiboleth (ChickenCabbage) and Idan Lerman (BakaNeko) Prague Race by the awesome Petra Nordlund (Leppu) http://praguerace.com/ website by Hiveworks
-PRUN version 4, README written on 30/06/2017
+PRUN version 5, README written on 27/09/2017

 This is a website and service for notifiying readers of the comic Prague Race when the comic updates and a new page comes out.